museun/twitchchat/README.md

 | --- | --- |
 | all | enables all of the above | --- |

-they are disabled by default.
+they are enabled by default.

 a demo of it: